Is the intervention of interest different to that in the registration randomised controlled trials?

 Why is the intervention of interest different?

-Clinicians decide which treatment to offer, taking into account the clinical characteristics, prognosis, circumstances and preferences of the individual patient.
+Clinicians decide which treatment to offer, taking into account the clinical characteristics, prognosis, circumstances and preferences of each individual patient.
 They operate in a health system offering guidelines and constraints on care.
 They may be required to follow guidelines regarding use of new treatments.
 Clinical experience and peer-reviewed guidelines may lead them to use medicines outside their approved indications and in ways not tested within RCTs.
 There may be particular interest in establishing guidance on appropriate use of medicines, such as stopping rules and use beyond the duration tested in the RCTs.
 Prescribers will have a different range of experience and resources compared to investigators in RCT centres, and the actual clinical care context will therefore be more variable.
-This real-world clinical practice is likely to vary by country.
+This real-world clinical practice is likely to vary by healthcare system.

 Patients engage with the clinician on treatment choice, and patient preference influences the treatments used.
 Patient adherence to a new treatment may be different in real-world practice compared to clinical trials, requiring adjustment to the relative effectiveness assessment.